 You don’t even have to get out of your car to embrace the Christmas spirit at Santa’s Ranch.
 This one-mile drive leads visitors through a magnificent light display that has over 100 animations and over one million lights.
-Located in New Braunfels, Santa’s Ranch is only 30 minutes south of Austin and can be seen from early November up until January first.
+Located in New Braunfels, Santa’s Ranch is only 30 minutes south of Austin and can be seen from early November up until January.

 Prairie Lights is a dazzling light display found in Grand Prairie.
 Located in Lynn Creek Park on Joe Pool Lake, visitors can drive through the park to view the five million holiday lights and the longest light tunnel.
-However, don’t miss out on the other out-of-car attractions found in the Holiday Village at Prairie Lights.
-The Holiday Village is where Santa can be found or shop for holiday gifts here too.
+However, don’t miss out on the other out-of-car attractions found in Holiday Village at Prairie Lights.
+Holiday Village is where Santa can be found or shop for holiday gifts here too.
 Be amazed by the indoor laser light show or take a stroll through the lighted walk-through forest.
-With plenty to see and explore at Prairie Lights, it’s no wonder why this holiday event has become a popular family-friendly attraction in the area.
+With plenty to see and explore at Prairie Lights, it’s no wonder why this holiday event has become a popular, family-friendly attraction in the area.

 Chanukah on the River is the event to attend to celebrate the Jewish holiday of Hanukkah in San Antonio.
 Located on the San Antonio Riverwalk, Chanukah on the River is known as one of the largest Jewish events in the Lone Star State.
 One thousand people attend the event, which features live music, a Menorah lighting and a boat parade.